AJMansfield/Intelligence-Core-Public/kttu02.5.md

   you do your best to mumble through the alien pronounciations, and hope they don't decide to take _that_ as a nickname.

-Almost all of them have their own weapons and travel gear, assorted pistols and bolt-action rifles, some with optics attached, but Nydia in particular has managed to produre &mdash; or perhaps already had &mdash;
+Almost all of them have their own travel gear and weapons, assorted pistols and bolt-action rifles, some with optics attached.
+,
+  but Nydia in particular has managed to produre &mdash; or perhaps already had &mdash;
   her own APC and cameoflage jumpsuit similar to the ones worn by the city guard, as well as an impressive-looking machine gun.